evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 with top-level await it still has the same issue.
 There's just fewer reasons in Bun to even want to do this.

 Deno [doesn't support CommonJS][5] so it doesn't have that problem.

+## Does the issue exists when importing CommonJS files into modules?

+Importing CommonJS files into modules was always possible via the standard `import` syntax, and because CommonJS can't asynchronously export this problem doesn't exist there.

 ## What should I do as a user?

-Most of this article was about the effects for package maintainers, but not every package will do this well so as a user you're still exposed to this issue.
+Most of this article was about the effects for package maintainers, but not every package will do this well so as a user you're still potentially exposed to this issue.

 In order of preference, consider the following:

 1. Stop using CommonJS.
 Start using ESM everywhere.
 This issue only exists in CommonJS files using ESM, not the reverse.
 ESM is the future.
 You're working with dead-end technology.
 2. Have some testing in place that at the very least loads the entirely of your code-base.
 If all (top-level, not-dynamic) `requires()` are ran/resolved, any changes in depndencies should just blow up your CI environment and application.
-3. Find out if your dependencies are ESM-only, and never `require()`.
+3. Find out if your dependencies are ESM-only, and never `require()` them.
    This protects you from issues with direct dependencies, but statistically it's more likely this issue will pop up in a sub-dependency though.

 [1]: https://nodejs.org/en/blog/release/v23.0.0